livetrails/targetj/README.md

 - **Methods**:
   - Can execute themselves when specific conditions are met.
   - Can adjust pauses between executions, limit the number of executions, track the progress of other variables or methods, and activate the life cycles of additional methods, and more.

-TargetJS not only increases productivity but also enhances the development process by making it more enjoyable and user-experience-centered.

 ---